 However, there is nothing like seeing color swatches in person.
-Before actually adding color to your walls, ceilings or floors, always make sure you actually sample the paint.
-Sherwin-Williams offers quart-sized samples of starting at $7.59 while Benjamin Moore charges $6.99 for a pint of color online.
-Behr offers 8oz samples starting at $3.65 available via local delivery or pick up at your local outpost of Home Depot.
+Before actually adding color to your walls, ceilings, or floors, always make sure you sample the paint.
+Sherwin-Williams offers quart-sized samples starting at $7.59, while Benjamin Moore charges $6.99 for a pint of color online.
+Behr offers 8oz samples starting at $3.65 via local delivery or picks up at your local outpost of Home Depot.

-The common wisdom is that Benjamin Moore is the cream of the crop of paint, preferred by most designers and contractors with Sherwin-Williams coming in second.
+The conventional wisdom is that Benjamin Moore is the cream of the paint crop, preferred by most designers and contractors, with Sherwin-Williams coming in second.
 Both of these are considered luxury brands.
 Other brands abound, but the only one that gives either Benjamin Moore or Sherwin-Williams a run for their money is Behr.
 And it is indeed about the money because a gallon Behr is about 20 bucks cheaper on average than a gallon of Benjamin Moore.

-Sherwin-Williams offers factory-mixed paints along colors mixed in stores.
+Sherwin-Williams offers factory-mixed paints along with colors mixed in stores.
 Behr color paints are mixed at the store.
-And, Benjamin Moore sells both factory-mixed paint and color mixes were done in-store.
+And Benjamin Moore sells both factory-mixed paint and color mixes that were done in-store.
 Remember that custom mixes are not returnable if you have unused paint left over.

-If you are considering a DIY painting project yourself, you’ll need to purchase several items beforehand.
-Paint costs between $20 and $70 per gallon.
-You will need between two and three gallons for an average sized bedroom with enough left over for touch-ups.
-Keep it in mind that the more durable the paint is, the more you’ll pay for it.
+If you consider a DIY painting project yourself, you’ll need to purchase several items beforehand—paint costs between $20 and $70 per gallon.
+You will need between two and three gallons for an average-sized bedroom with enough left over for touch-ups.
+Keep in mind that the more durable the paint is, the more you’ll pay for it.

-First, using sandpaper will smooth out imperfections on your walls prior to painting.
-And, you’ll want painting tape to put around edges, cover baseboards, moldings, doors, and other parts of the room you are not painting
+First, using sandpaper will smooth out imperfections on your walls before painting.
+And, you’ll want painting tape to put around edges, cover baseboards, moldings, doors, and other parts of the room you are not painting.

 There are various options for the shine (gloss) of the interior paint you choose.
 A flat finish yields a matte surface that doesn’t reflect light.
-This is perfect for most apartment walls because it covers up imperfections.
+Perfect for most apartment walls because it covers up imperfections.
 However, this type of paint is not easily washable.
-This means marks and scratches may require painting over them instead of cleaning them up.
+It means marks and scratches may require painting over them instead of cleaning them up.
 Eggshell and satin finishes offer a bit more shine and can also withstand some cleaning.

-You’ll need paint brushes, too.
+You’ll need paintbrushes, too.
 These vary widely in quality and cost.
-Some have bristles made entirely of animal material and some are completely synthetic.
+Some have bristles made entirely of animal material, and some are entirely synthetic.
 Synthetic brushes start at about $20 and are best used with acrylic paints.
-Natural bristle brushes are more expensive at about $25 and are more often used with oil paints.
+Natural bristle brushes are more expensive at about $25 and are.
+More often used with oil paints.
 You can also use rollers.
-Rollers are less expensive in the short term but need their rolling head changed during painting.
-Make sure to get a lint-free roller or you’ll have the pesky stuff painted into your walls.
+Rollers are less costly in the short term but need their rolling head changed during painting.
+Make sure to get a lint-free roller, or you’ll have the pesky stuff painted into your walls.

 Ready.
 Set.
 Paint.